-Harvard and HUCTW support lifelong learning for staff.
-Together we have negotiated three kinds of financial assistance to help employees with the costs of courses and other forms of education, as well as strong language to facilitate time away for learning.
-Please see below for brief description of each, and links to more details on each.
+HUCTW supports lifelong learning for staff and have negotiated several kinds of financial assistance with Harvard to help employees with the costs of courses and other forms of education and personal development, as well as strong contract language to facilitate time away for learning.
+Please see below for brief description of each program, and links to more details about each.

 1. Tuition Assistance Program (TAP)

-The Tuition Assistance Program (TAP), sometimes called “Inside TAP” assists with the costs of classes taken at Harvard University by providing access to Harvard courses at significantly reduced rates.
-HUCTW employees become eligible for TAP once they pass their 90 day orientation and review period.
+The Tuition Assistance Program (TAP)assists with the costs of classes taken at Harvard University by providing access to Harvard courses at steeply reduced rates.
+HUCTW employees become eligible for TAP once they pass their 90-day orientation and review period.
 Through TAP, classes taken at the Harvard Extension School cost HUCTW staff $40 a class.
 At other eligible Harvard schools, TAP covers 90% of the tuition cost up front and you pay the remaining 10%.
 You can take undergraduate and graduate courses at eligible schools, as well as some certificate programs.
-For more about which schools accept TAP, which types of courses are eligible for TAP, and how many courses can be taken per semester can be found in the TAP/TRP booklet on the Harvard Human Resources website below.
+More information about which schools accept TAP, which types of courses are eligible for TAP, and how many courses can be taken per semester can be found in the TAP/TRP booklet on the Harvard Human Resources website (link below).

 2. Tuition Reimbursement Program (TRP)

-The Tuition Reimbursement Program (TRP) is a reimbursement program provides members with financial assistance for classes taken at other accredited colleges and universities (such as, BU, MIT, Suffolk, Simmons, NYU, etc) besides Harvard.
-The TRP is sometimes also called “Non-Harvard TAP” or “Outside TAP.”
-HUCTW members become eligible for TRP once they pass their 90 day orientation and review period.
-TRP reimburses 90% of the cost of each eligible course, up to $5250 tax free per year.
+The Tuition Reimbursement Program (TRP) provides members with financial assistance for classes taken at other accredited colleges and universities bedside Harvard (such as, BU, MIT, Suffolk, Simmons, NYU, etc.).
+As with TAP, HUCTW members become eligible for TRP once they pass their 90-day orientation and review period.
+TRP reimburses 90% of the cost of each eligible course, up to $5250 tax-free per year.
 For HUCTW members only, classes taken through TRP do not need to be job related (so for example, if you work as lab assistant in the sciences, you can use TRP to take a class in French literature at an accredited institution.)
-You can take undergraduate and graduate courses in person and online using TRP.
 The program also helps with the costs of certificate and licensing programs, within certain guidelines.
 To see the full eligibility requirements and application instructions please see the TAP/TRP booklet.
-The company Benefit Strategies manages this program for Harvard.
+The company Voya manages this program for Harvard.

 3. HUCTW Education Fund

-The Education Fund primarily helps with the cost of courses not eligible for reimbursement under the University’s Tuition Assistance Program (TAP) and Tuition Reimbursement Program (TRP).
-The Education Fund will reimburse HUCTW members for the cost of 50% of one course per semester.
-Courses and programs eligible for the Education Fund include things like test prep courses, conferences and seminars, and adult education classes.
+The HUCTW Education Fund primarily helps with the cost of courses not eligible for assistance under the University’s Tuition Assistance Program (TAP) and Tuition Reimbursement Program (TRP).
+The Education Fund will reimburse HUCTW members for 50% of the cost of one course per semester.
+Eligible courses and programs include things like test prep courses, conferences and seminars, and adult education classes.
 The Education Fund will also help with the costs of non-Harvard courses eligible for TRP only if you have used up your entire $5250 TRP annual reimbursement (this is sometimes called “tapping out”).
-Fitness courses and Harvard courses are not eligible for Education Fund assistance.
+Harvard courses are not eligible for Education Fund assistance.
 To see the full eligibility requirements and application instructions, visit the Education Fund section of the HUCTW website.

 4. Time Away for Learning

-Below is contract language negotiated by Harvard and HUCTW that allows members to take time away for class attendance, and for professional development opportunities.
+Below is contract language negotiated by Harvard and HUCTW that allows members to take time away for class attendance (under Release Time), and for professional development opportunities (under Time for Learning).

 Release Time for Classes